analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

        }
    ```

-3. In `run_application()`function of `max32666_main.c`:
+3. In the `run_application()` function of `max32666_main.c`:

-   - If needed, remove qspi TX and RX to/from non-existent audio or video components, BLE, activity sensor, power accumulator, etc.
+   - If needed, remove QSPI TX and RX to/from non-existent audio or video components, BLE, activity sensor, power accumulator, etc.
    - Update the state machine to process the classification result, e.g. `device_status.classification_video.classification` or `device_status.classification_audio.classification`
    - Modify button and TFT touch functionality, LED and display information on TFT as needed.

 #### `maxrefdes178_definitions.h`

-1. Add/modify `qspi_packet_type_e`commands as required.
-The qspi commands define the communication between MAX32666 and audio/video MAX78000.
+1. Add/modify `qspi_packet_type_e` commands as required.
+The QSPI commands define the communication between MAX32666 and audio/video MAX78000.
-2. Update LCD and Camera width/height and format if the image capture and display format are different.
+2. Update LCD and camera width/height and format, if the image capture and display format are different.

 ### MAX78000 Audio/Video Applications (maxrefdes178_max78000_audio, maxrefdes178_max78000_video):

-The top-level diagram of audio/video application is shown below:
+The top-level diagram of the audio/video application is shown below:

 <img src="maxrefdes178_doc/porting-video-audio-app.png" style="zoom:120%;" />

-Following steps summarize the modifications needed to port a new example:
+The following steps summarize the modifications needed to port a new example:

-1. Update cnn.c, cnn.h and weights.h in src and include folders for your examples.
-These auto-generated files are created by the synthesis tool once you trained, quantized and synthesized your network.
+1. Update `cnn.c`, `cnn.h` and `weights.h` in the `src` and `include` folders.
+These auto-generated files are created by the synthesis tool once the network is trained, quantized and synthesized.

-2. Add your application in `max78000_audio_main.c` and `max78000_video_main.c`.
+2. Add your application to `max78000_audio_main.c` and `max78000_video_main.c`.
 Include necessary initialization, preprocessing of peripherals, microphone or image sensor.

-3. Update the qspi command processing state-machine in the main loop as necessary to communicate with MAX32666.
+3. Update the QSPI command processing state-machine in the main loop as necessary to communicate with MAX32666.

-4. Update the CNN code block to load weights, bias, configuration, data, start inference, and unload the result, similar to the synthesized auto-generated code of your application.
+4. Update the CNN code block to load weights, bias, configuration, data, start inference, and unload the result in the synthesized auto-generated code of your application.

    The following code snippet demonstrates the CNN block: